IftekherSunny/Alien/README.md

  ];
 ```

-## Creating Alien Class
+## Creating Alien

-You can create Alien class by extending Alien class.
+You can create Alien by extending Alien class.
 Here an example -

 ```php
 namespace Sun;